 As an international student, there is virtually no financial help available in the UK once you have started your course.
 You are not entitled to UK government Student Finance, and you cannot claim public funds.
 Trusts, charities and hardship funds are hugely oversubscribed in the current economic climate and, even if awarded, are only grants of hundreds of pounds which will not go very far.

 Although the University has a Financial Assistance Fund, applications are normally only considered from international students who have secured adequate funding to cover all of their costs for the full length of their studies in the UK, before they start.
-Awards are made in limited circumstances, where genuine and unforeseen hardship occurs during studies, and this is usually limited to students who are near the end of their studies.
+Awards are made in limited circumstances, where genuine and unforeseen hardship occurs during studies.
+It cannot offer help towards meeting the cost of Tuiton Fees and support is usually limited to students who are near the end of their studies.
 See our page on Financial options during your studies.

 How much money do I need to show for my Tier 4 (General) Student immigration application?